 What are the health benefits of green tea specifically?

 Green tea is the most famous of the teas and tisanes out there for its health benefits, and the hype is true.
-For a full introduction to green teas, read last week's post.
+For a full introduction to green teas, read my Spotlight on Green Teas post.
 Below is an excerpt listing the key health benefits of green tea:

 - Green tea contains ECGC (Epigallocatechin gallate), an antioxidant unique to tea which increases metabolism and supports healthy weight-loss.